Patch #4905

 I would love to do something about the old patches, but I can't :-(.
 In any case, you should use the very last one (the 2010-07-20 10:03 one).

-#31 Updated by Lee Fay about 1 year ago
+Updated by Lee Fay over 13 years ago

 Hello, I've made a very minor addition to the patch, it allows the repositories to have ".git" at the end, like when served from gitosis.
 I haven't tested it extensively, but it's worked for everything I've done so far.
 This patch should also not break compatibility with SVN authentication.